 As a protagonist, my style of parenting is to be expected.
 To be able to parent in a healthy way requires support.
 Along with a sharing of duties so you are able to give the best parts of yourself to your growing little human.

 There is no optimal or perfect parent.
 Dedication and commitment to be your best is all that we can be.
-In order to maintain a relationship with your child while establishing your authority in a healthy manner.
+In order to maintain a relationship with your child while establishing your authority in a healthy manner, you should implement the best new parenting styles that work for you.